synthex2020/MandipaInspiration/README.md

 - This provides users a platform to connect with the company and be updated with the latest news of the company in that period and also serves as an independent platform for the company to put out the content they want for users who are primarily there for the company and their activities .
-It gives users the opportunity to ask questions and have direct access to the company.
+It gives users the opportunity to ask questions and have direct access to the company or individual.
-- thing

 2. Customer support(customer contact)